-Email your completed and signed Transfer Credit form, and Cost of Attendance (COA) information you receive from your study abroad provider to the Office of Financial Aid, with a cc: to the Office of International Programs.
+Complete the Confirmation of Arrival Form on workday, and provide the Cost of Attendance (COA) information you receive from your study abroad provider to the Office of Financial Aid, with a cc: to the Office of International Programs.
 This is necessary to do before your departure for study abroad.

 Where Can I Find More Information?